nguyen-tho/DataAnalytics/README.md

-A data analytics lecture using pyspark
+A data analytics lecture using python and pyspark
+Coursebook: python-data-analysis-3rd-edition.pdf
 1. Lession 1: Install pyspark and setup spark environment on Anaconda
    References: